jcraftsman/evolutionary-design-workshop/python/step-by-step-python.md

 ### Inner loop RED: :red_circle: More than a failing Unit test

-Now, we can create a first unit test for the analyzer class.
+Now, we can write a first unit test for the analyzer class.

 Let's focus on the first requirement about uploading the picture to the safe box, as described in the acceptance test: